 "I cannot . . . regard the stationary state of capital and wealth with the unaffected aversion so generally manifested towards it by political economists of the old school.
 I am inclined to believe that it would be, on the whole, a very considerable improvement on our present condition.
 I confess I am not charmed with the ideal of life held out by those who think that the normal state of human beings is that of struggling to get on; that the trampling, crushing, elbowing, and treading on each other's heels . . . are the most desirable lot of humankind . . .
 It is scarcely necessary to remark that a stationary condition of capital and population implies no stationary state of human improvement.
-There would be as much scope as ever for all kinds of mental culture and moral and social progress; as much room for improving the Art of Living, and much more likelihood of its being improved" (my italics).
+There would be as much scope as ever for all kinds of mental culture and moral and social progress; as much room for improved" (my italics).